-The Showtime Halo TV Show is something that fans of the long-running first-person shooter series have been eagerly awaiting for what seems like decades at this point, after man starts and stops, we're nearly on the cusp of seeing Master Chief John-117, the iconic Spartan, take over our television screens like it's 2001 all over again.
+The Paramount+ Halo TV Show is something that fans of the long-running first-person shooter series have been eagerly awaiting for what seems like decades at this point, after many starts and stops, we're nearly on the cusp of seeing Master Chief John-117, the iconic Spartan, take over our television screens like it's 2001 all over again.

-A lot of time has passed since we all got word that a Halo TV show was finally happening, and even longer since a television adaptation of the revolutionary video game was first announced to be in the works, so it's safe to say that there is a lot to go over as we look toward the upcoming release of the Showtime series.
-That being said, here are eight quick things we know about the Halo TV show.
+A lot of time has passed since we first got word that a Halo TV show was finally happening (when it was supposed to land on Showtime), and even longer since a television adaptation of the revolutionary video game was first announced to be in the works, so it's safe to say that there is a lot to go over as we look toward the upcoming release of the Paramount+ series.
+That being said, here are some things we know about the Halo TV show.

 Principal photography for Showtime's Halo TV show began back in November 2019 when the cast and crew set out for Budapest.
 A considerable amount of the show was filmed during the first stint of production before the COVID-19 pandemic forced the producers to stop filming and send everyone home.
 Though he wouldn't say how many of the episodes ended up getting filmed between late 2019 and early 2020, the star of the Halo TV show, Pablo Schreiber explained during a conversation with Collider over the summer that they were well into shooting the first season and that it was going "very, very well."

-After months of not being able to reenter production, things finally kicked back up for Showtime's Halo TV Show November 2020, when the show's official Twitter account posted the following picture of star Pablo Schreiber donning Master Chief's iconic mask (well, at least the bottom portion of his mask to ensure safety measures were in effect):
+After months of not being able to reenter production, things finally kicked back up for Showtime's Halo TV Show November 2020, when the show's official Twitter account posted a picture of Pablo Schreiber with Master Chief's iconic mask.

 The Halo TV Show Will Tell An All New Story Faithful To The Game's Canon